spring-epfl/not-yet-another-id-code/smartcard/README.md

 9151dcc690778e1f860eff4a321d1442b9af3c30f2705511173424cbeeb27347
 ```

-The left checks are on the computation of the commitment and the signature.
-Using the output from the *showing off proof* command, we verify the commitment by running:
+For checking the computation of the commitment, use the output from the *showing off proof* command, we verify the commitment by running:
 ```
 (venv) $ python prototype.py verify-commitment <g> <z> <m> <R+COMMITMENT>
 ```

-Where `<R+COMMITMENT>` is the data returned by GlobalPlatformPro when running the APDU to compute the *show off proof* phase of the protocol, and the other arguments should already be provided.
+where `<R+COMMITMENT>` is the data returned by GlobalPlatformPro when running the APDU to compute the *show off proof* phase of the protocol, and the other arguments should already be provided.
 In our case, the output from GlobalPlatformPro was:

 ```
 A>> T=1 (4+0000) 80230000
 A<< (0064+2) (541ms) 511CE498CDD24E2D1384D65FC774564F3D834F9992508F36E7A25E1B494728F423CB1EB049917132C10ABD95E4A69F575384298EE041C7553F63C90854282512 9000
 ```

-Therefore, the verification command we had to use was:
+Therefore, the verification command we run in the terminal is:
 ```
 (venv) $ python prototype.py verify-commitment 0406094f1717b0c6eb9843884c982b9b9eadd39b050318cda56b00e5db5c1171e052c0f0ed03e3931fc78ae0e0bd3d54e6dd0ac54b3cac50380dd5efb85f854992 e57dfdd27a543ac5120582c37636b20a3825e7378e873a5920a4a3f9508e170a a54a42b51e310ae953e006df7fd1a625bff8a7532b3da350852e42e5bc5c10a5 511CE498CDD24E2D1384D65FC774564F3D834F9992508F36E7A25E1B494728F423CB1EB049917132C10ABD95E4A69F575384298EE041C7553F63C90854282512
 valid commitment
 ```
+**TO CONTINUE HERE**

-To verify the signature, run:
+Last, to verify the signature, run:
 ```
 python prototype.py verify-signature <pk> <tag> <period> <blocklist_hash> <R+COMMITMENT> <SIGNATURE>
 ```